 Product Outsourcing Requires an Approach that Is Different from that to Other Software Outsourcing Projects, But Many Companies Are Still Precariously Unaware of This

 Outsourcing being all the rage these days, it is increasingly more difficult to find an area of business that has proven impervious to its lure and advances.
-Customer service, legal and accounting needs, administrative activities, financial, HR and IT operations, - you name it, - are all outsourced by many businesses, - large and small alike.
+Customer service, legal and accounting needs, administrative activities, financial, HR and IT operations, — you name it, — are all outsourced by many businesses, — large and small alike.
 According to Statista.com, the global outsourced services market stood at some 92.5 billion USD in 2019, having peaked at 104.6 billion USD back in 2014.

 The traditionally more popular and wide-spread software development outsourcing has become so commonplace that those looking to outsource seldom pay any attention to anything other than the reliability of their provider of choice, or costs involved.
 For many of those, who decide to develop a complex software product, the move turns into a looming disaster from day one as there’s a lot more to the whole thing than just finding on the Web a solid-looking IT provider in a far-off and less pricey location.

 What do they miss to know, and what should you be aware of to receive a good product with sufficient longevity and a competitive edge?

 The More Typical Software Outsourcing Scenarios

 Custom software development is somewhat similar to writing a drug prescription: whatever’s good for somebody’s heartburn, may provide no cure for your snuffles.
 The business needs of most companies vary just as widely, as those companies do in size, product offerings, industry specifics and across a range of other criteria.
-It is exactly these needs, often unusual or unique, that whatever you want developed, is wrapped around.
+It is exactly these needs, often unusual or unique, that whatever you want to be developed, is wrapped around.

 Moreover, a company’s software outsourcing needs also hinge upon how much trust they have in outsourcing as a business practice and the extent to which this company’s own IT capabilities can fulfill their software development needs.